rueedlinger/gfollow/README.md

 ## ghStarred.js

 This scripts saves the latest starred repositories from people you follow in the CSV file `starred.csv`.
 If the file already exists new entries are append if they do not exist yet.
-To check if a entry already exist the project id is used.
+To check if a entry already exist the GitHub project id is used.

 ```bash
 node ghStarred.js
 ```

-## Analyze Your Data From ghStarred.js
+## Jupyter Notebook - Analyze the CSV Data From ghStarred.js
 To get some insights from people you follow on GitHub jun can run the Jupyter notebook [notebook/starred.ipynb](notebook/starred.ipynb).
-This notebook loads the data from `starred.csv` file.
+This notebook loads the data from `starred.csv` file and plots the following charts.

 ### What are the most starred programming languages?